dpatlut/AARQ/README.md

     	Client.order("orders_count ASC, created_at DESC")

 5. Selecting Specific Fields ( I need.... )
+    >When we need a specific field

         Client.select("viewable_by, locked")
         Client.select(:name).uniq

 6. Limits ( No more cookies for you! )
+   >When we need to limit how much specifically

     	Client.limit(5)
     	Client.limit(5).offset(30)

 7. Joining ( Mashup! )
+   >When we need to find stuff in multiple tables

     	ex.
     	 class Client < ActiveRecord::Base
           has_one :address